mvdbent/onAirScanner/README.md

 Had an discusion with my manager and collegeas, and we came to a result, would it be nice that we have a script that search on your device for an active online meeting (Zoom, WebEx, Microsoft Teams & Slack to start with), and control HueLights via API base on my result.

 ## Set up
-All we need for this setup is an Hue Bridge and a Hue Light.
+All we need for this setup is:
+Philips Hue Bridge v2
+Hue Bloom - Model: LLC011
+Browser - Safari, Google Chrome text editor - BBEdit, Coderunner
-An Browser, text editor and Apple Automator.app
+Apple Automator.app

 **Create a API user in Bridge** [link to source](https://developers.meethue.com/develop/get-started-2/)